HarshitJain1923/Ai-Optimized-OS-OS-LAB-Project-/README.md

 # Custom Pop!_OS Build Environment

 This repository contains a Makefile and configuration files to build a customized Pop!_OS ISO image.
-This specific configuration focuses on pre-installing tools useful for GPU computing and monitoring.
+This specific configuration focuses on pre-installing tools useful for GPU computing and monitoring, and incorporates a machine learning component to dynamically optimize power management profiles.

 ## Overview